 Sources Of Water

-Rain water is one of the safest forms of water for drinking purposes provided the area is free from pollution.
-Rain water can be collected and saved from roof tops by implementing rain water harvesting method.
+Rainwater is one of the safest forms of water for drinking purposes provided the area is free from pollution.
+Rainwater can be collected and saved from rooftops by implementing the rainwater harvesting method.
 It is better to have a clean storage system and it is necessary to treat rainwater before drinking.

-Ground water is the water that is preinthe soil.
-This water is replenished every time when the rain water is absorbed by the ground.
-Ground water may contain all sorts of minerals and other contaminants.
-Ground water is under serious threats of over exploitation in many parts of the country.
+Groundwater is the water that is present in the soil.
+This water is replenished every time when the rainwater is absorbed by the ground.
+Groundwater may contain all sorts of minerals and other contaminants.
+Groundwater is under serious threats of over-exploitation in many parts of the country.
 360 districts have reported declining water levels of 4 meters in the last 20 years.
-Nearly one-third of the blocks in country, ground water reserves have been or are close to drying-up and this figure is estimated to cross 60 per cent in another 25 years, according to Your Article Library.
-Ground water is very much contaminated.
-Pesticides and other chemicals applied to the soil gets stored inside the ground when there is rain which causes under water contamination.
-In order to avoid this issue proper check should be made before digging wells and bore holes.
+Nearly one-third of the block’s in-country, groundwater reserves have been or are close to drying up and this figure is estimated to cross 60 percent in another 25 years, according to Your Article Library.
+Groundwater is very much contaminated.
+Pesticides and other chemicals applied to the soil get stored inside the ground when there is rain which causes underwater contamination.
+In order to avoid this issue, proper checks should be made before digging wells and boreholes.

-Glaciers and ice caps are the forms of frozen water.
-Many methods have been proposed to make use of these frozen water forms but it is still on research till date.
+Glaciers and ice caps are forms of frozen water.
+Many methods have been proposed to make use of these frozen water forms but it is still on researched to date.

-Desalination is the process of converting salt water suitable for drinking.
-Reverse Osmosis is the technique which is most commonly used in desalination processes.
+Desalination is the process of converting salt water to be suitable for drinking.
+Reverse Osmosis is the technique that is most commonly used in desalination processes.

-In India, rivers are classified as Himalayan, peninsular, coastal and inland-drainage basin rivers.
-The principle Himalayan Rivers are the Indus, the legendary Ganga arid the Brahmaputra.
-These rivers are both naturally snow fed and rain fed and hence perennial throughout the year.
-Himalayan rivers discharge approximately 70 per cent of their flow into the sea.
-Coastal rivers in India are primarily designated by the areas that lie close to or nearby sea and oceans.
-The Deccan Rivers are primarily rain fed and as a consequence immensely fluctuate in volume.
+In India, rivers are classified as Himalayan, peninsular, coastal, and inland drainage basin rivers.
+The principal Himalayan Rivers are the Indus, the legendary Ganga arid the Brahmaputra.
+These rivers are both naturally snow-fed and rain-fed and hence perennial throughout the year.
+Himalayan rivers discharge approximately 70 percent of their flow into the sea.
+Coastal rivers in India are primarily designated by the areas that lie close to or nearby seas and oceans.
+The Deccan Rivers are primarily rain-fed and as a consequence immensely fluctuates in volume.
 All of these rivers are non-perennial in nature.
-The major rivers in this region are Godavari, Krishna, Cauveri, Mahanandi, Narmada, Tapi, Indravati and Bhima.
-Rivers of the Inland system, centred in western Rajasthan, are few and frequently disappear in years of scant rainfall.
-Thus, although India possesses many reservoirs of water, they are inadequate as compared to the requirements.
+The major rivers in this region are Godavari, Krishna, Cauveri, Mahanandi, Narmada, Tapi, Indravati, and Bhima.
+Rivers of the Inland system, centered in western Rajasthan, are few and frequently disappear in years of scant rainfall.
+Thus, although India possesses many reservoirs of water, they are inadequate compared to the requirements.